pcdevil/n3/README.md

 ---

 #### `install-test`
+Installs a test framework depending on the `TEST_FRAMEWORK` env variable:
+- If the value is `ava`, then [AVA] test framework will be installed
-Installs the [Mocha] test framework, [Chai] assertion library, [Sinon.JS] mocking library along with [sinon-chai] custom assertions to bundle them together.
+- If the variable is not present or the value is anything else, [Mocha] with [Chai] assertion library, [Sinon.JS] and [sinon-chai] custom assertions packages will be installed

-A simple setup script will be created also inside the `test/` folder, and two task will be created in the `package.json`: the first one is `test` which runs the mocha framework including the setup and with the files inside `test/` folder with `.spec.js` suffix, and the second one is `test:watch` which does the same but in watch mode.
+After installation, two new tasks will be created in the `package.json`: the first one is `test` which runs the framework on files with `.spec.js` suffix inside `test/` folder, while the second, `test:watch` will do the same but in watch mode.

+In case of Mocha, a simple setup script will be also created inside the `test/` folder.

 ### Setup related